Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: The shear power spectrum in the Limber approximation

 \section{The shear power spectrum in the Limber approximation}

 Following the approach outlined in \cite{Kilbinger:2017lvu}, we derive the shear power spectrum by first expressing the lensing potential $\psi$ at a position $(\theta,\varphi)$ in the sky.
-In the Born approximation, this is the projection of the 3-dimensional Weyl potential ${\Psi}_W = (\Phi+ \Psi)/2$ \citep{Kaiser_1998}
+In the Born approximation, this is the projection of the 3D Weyl potential ${\Psi}_W = (\Phi+ \Psi)/2$ \citep{Kaiser_1998} expressed as

 where the lensing efficiency $q$ is defined as

 The spherical harmonic power spectrum of the lensing potential can then be written as

 where the survey is divided into tomographic bins with